Bra-ket entanglement, an indicator bridging entanglement, magic, and coherence

-The second step is to understand what determines CBC and BBC.
-From above, we observed that for $O=|0\rangle\langle 0|^{\otimes n}$ with minimal TE, CBC is required to generate higher entanglement, while for $O=P$, with maximal TE, BBC is necessary to generate higher entanglement.
-Therefore, the TE of $|O\rangle$ appears to influence its CBC and BBC.
-Theorem~\ref{mainthe2} shows this is indeed the case. \begin{theorem} The CBC and BBC of $|O\rangle$ have the lower bounds
+\textit{\textbf{BKE decides magic and coherence.—}}After showing that the entanglement growth is bounded by the smaller one between the coherence and the magic, now the second step is to understand what determines coherence and magic.
+From above, we observed that for $O=|0\rangle\langle 0|^{\otimes n}$ with minimal BKE, coherence is required to generate higher entanglement, while for $O=P$, with maximal BKE, magic is necessary to generate higher entanglement.
+Therefore, the BKE of $|O\rangle$ appears to influence its coherence and magic.
+We now show this is indeed the case, but before going on, we need to introduce the {\em{Fourier bra-ket entanglement}} (Fourier-BKE).
+Fourier-BKE is defined through coefficients $\{\lambda_i\}$, which are obtained from the Walsh-Hadamard transform \cite{o2014analysis} to the Schmidt coefficients $\{\gamma_i\}$ of BKE. $\{\gamma_i\}$ satisfies $\lambda_i\geq 0$ and $\sum_i\lambda_i^2=1$.
+Two sets of coefficients are related through $\Sigma=\sum_i\gamma_i |i\rangle\langle i|=2^{-n/2}\sum_i \lambda_i Q_i$ with $Q_i\in\{\pm 1\}\times\{I,Z\}^{\otimes n}$ (See SM \ref{BKE}).
+The Rényi entropy on $\{\lambda_i\}$ is referred to as the Fourier-BKE Rényi entropy

+For example, when $O=|i\rangle\langle j|$, $|O\rangle=|i\rangle|j\rangle$ is a product state under bra-ket bipartition with minimal BKE but maximal Fourier-BKE.
+In contrast, when $O=2^{-n/2}P_i$ is a Pauli basis, $|O\rangle=|B_i\rangle$ is a Bell state with maximal BKE but minimal Fourier-BKE.
+Both BKE and Fourier-BKE are conserved values under unitary transformations.

+After the introduction of both BKE and Fourier-BKE, we are now ready to show Theorem~\ref{mainthe2}. \begin{theorem} The CBC and BBC of $|O\rangle$ have the lower bounds

 \end{theorem} Detailed proofs can be found in SM \ref{the2proof}.
-Since CBC and BBC involve projecting $|O\rangle$ onto two different bases and TE and Fourier TE are related by the Walsh-Hadamard transform, each of them also satisfies an entropic uncertainty principle \cite{coles2017entropic}. \begin{theorem} CBC-BBC uncertainty principle and TE-Fourier TE uncertainty principle say
+Theorem \ref{mainthe2} implies that BKE and Fourier-BKE set lower bounds for BBC and CBC.
+In this sense, coherence and magic are like conjugate quantities that share the same position in deciding entanglement growth.
+Since CBC and BBC involve projecting $|O\rangle$ onto two different bases and BKE and Fourier-BKE are related by the Walsh-Hadamard transform, each of them also satisfies an entropic uncertainty principle \cite{coles2017entropic}. \begin{theorem} CBC-BBC uncertainty principle and BKE Fourier-BKE uncertainty principle say